grandstaish/paperparcel/README.md

 }
 ```

 Now your data class is `Parcelable` and can be passed directly to a `Bundle` or `Intent`.
-Unfortunately this is still a little bit of boilerplate code, but it only has to be applied to the class you want to be parcelable, e.g.:
+Unfortunately this is still a little bit of boilerplate code, but it only has to be applied to the class you want to be `Parcelable`, e.g.:

 ``` java
 @PaperParcel